 Working remotely is not very different from traditional work when it comes to the tasks you have to complete.
 In the vast majority of cases, if a job requires you to complete all tasks on a computer, the job can be done remotely.
 Having the correct digital skills for remote work is fundamental to your success of being hired remotely.

 There is an old saying, “first impressions are the lasting impressions.”
-While working remotely and working from home or vacation spot, we often fail to notice our physical appearance and hygiene.
+While tele-commuting and working from home or vacation spot, we often fail to notice our physical appearance and hygiene.
 So what?
 No one will notice, right?
 It is all about work from home productivity.
 We may be too busy trying to reach our targets.
-Remote workers aggressively strive to provide top quality service while working remotely.
+Remote workers aggressively strive to provide top quality service while tele-commuting.

 Presenting your best digital profile picture